 - Effective January 1, 2025, Reserve Card Members will receive 10 Visits per year to the Delta Sky Club; to earn an unlimited number of Visits each year starting on January 1, 2025, the total eligible purchases on the Card must equal $75,000 or more between January 1, 2024, and December 31, 2024, and each calendar year thereafter.
 Once all 15 Visits have been used, Eligible Card Members may purchase additional Delta Sky Club Visits (including Grab and Go) at a per-Visit rate of $50 per person using the Card.

-- $199 CLEAR® Plus Credit: Receive up to $199 in statement credits each calendar year for CLEAR Plus membership costs charged to your card.
+- Up to $209 CLEAR® Plus Credit: Earn up to $209 in statement credits each calendar year for CLEAR Plus membership costs charged to your card.
 (Enrollment required.
 Taxes and fees not eligible.
 Terms apply)

 - Fine Hotels + Resorts: Enjoy early check-in and room upgrades (when available), daily breakfast for two (valued at up $60 total each day), a resort or spa credit (varies by property), and guaranteed late check-out.
 (Terms apply.)

-- Complimentary Gold Elite Status with Marriott Bonvoy (enrolment required.)
+- Complimentary Gold Elite Status with Marriott Bonvoy (enrollment required.)

 - Complimentary Gold Elite Status with Hilton Honors (enrollment required.)